A Random Walk Down Wall Street Summary

 One should be able to correctly assess the value of their investments.
 One can do this by not buying stocks blindly or based on vague recommendations.
 Doing your own research is one of the most important parts of investing.
 Moreover, to fully protect your portfolio you should diversify it.
 Don’t just buy stakes in companies. other options include also purchasing bonds, keeping cash, and going for other financial assets.

-That is because index funds are a broader way to invest, as they incorporate a multitude of companies under the same stock price.
+Index funds are a broad way to invest, as they incorporate a multitude of companies under the same stock price.
 Consider the most famous one – S&P 500.
 This index fund incorporates the 500 biggest companies in the USA, and therefore it represents the market.
 Investing in it is one of the safest ways to build a stock-based portfolio of assets.
 Why?
 Because it performs well over time.

 However, active investors often want to outperform its returns, as they can prove to be quite low when you check them day by day.
 Usually, people who love these funds are fine with the idea of investing for their retirement years.
 Others like to get rich quicker, and so they use fundamental and technical analysis to try to outperform the market.
 Some even succeed in doing so.

-However, for the majority of the world, this usually ends up becoming the worst financial mistake of their lives.
+However, for the majority of people, active investing becomes the worst financial mistake of their lives.
 Stock-picking may go well at first.
 However, market correction or simply a stock fall could wipe out months or years of carefully earned returns.
-Therefore, the author advocated for investing slowly and steadily in low-cost index funds and assuring a good financial future.
+Therefore, the author advocates for investing slowly and steadily in low-cost index funds and assuring a good financial future.

 While it may be easy for you to say that you’ve got full control over your brain and your decisions when it comes to investing, time-proven studies on the market may indicate differently.
 In fact, investors often do the opposite of what they’d like to accomplish in their trades.
 This is due to four faulty traits we have as investors: overconfidence, biased judgments, herd mentality, and loss aversion.